Ischgl - perhaps more than any other resort in Austria - has completely changed its image over the last years.

 More information about travel to Ischgl

 The locals are justifiably proud of their ski area, which crosses the border into Switzerland and links up with the tiny duty-free resort of Samnaun.
-Three large lifts take the skier up to the Idalp and a vast choice of long and mainly intermediate ski runs at a snow-sure altitude.
+Three large lifts take the skier up to the Idalp and a vast choice of long and perfectly groomed slopes at a snow-sure altitude.

-Recent investment in lifts and connections has moved Ischgl into the top rank of Austrian ski resorts.
+Recent investment in ski lift infrastructure has moved Ischgl into the top rank of Austrian ski resorts.

 More information about the Ischgl ski area